pharo-vcs/iceberg/Iceberg.package/IcePackageChangeSet.class/README.md

-Provides a filtered version of a diff, restricted to a package.
+I provide a filtered version of a diff, restricted to a package.